-In today's housing environment, you will most likely compete with multiple offers when you go to buy a house.
+According to a recent industry survey, less than 2% of real estate agents have not yet been involved in a bidding war this year.
+This means that you will most likely compete with multiple offers if you’re in the market to buy a house this spring or summer.
 Here are two strategies you may want to consider if you’re serious about winning a bidding war:

 1 – Offer More Than the List Price